ahoarau/m3-cmake-project-creator/README.md

 * **setup.bash**: A file that contains information about your package
 *
 ## Run your project ##
-Let M3 knows there's an external path to check out (you should do that in all terminal you open):
+Let M3 knows there's an external path to check out (you should do that in all terminals you open):
 ```bash
 source /path/to/your/project/setup.bash
 ```